hyperledger/aries-rfcs/features/0270-protocol-test-suite/README.md

 ### General Approach

 We've chosen to pursue these goals by maintaining a modular protocol test suite as a deliverable of the Aries project.
-The test suite is an agent in its own right, albeit an agent with deliberate misbehaviors, a security model unsuitable for production deployment, and a desire to use every possible version of every protocol.
+The test suite is an agent in its own right, albeit an agent with deliberate misbehaviors, a security model unsuitable for production deployment, an independent release schedule, and a desire to use every possible version of every protocol.

-Currently the suite lives in the `aries-protocol-test-suite` repo, but the location and codebase could change without invalidating this RFC; those are implementation details.
+Currently the suite lives in the `aries-protocol-test-suite` repo, but the location and codebase could change without invalidating this RFC; the location is an implementation detail.

 ### Contract Between Suite and Agent Under Test